oraichain/docs/developer-guides/oraidex/obridge/ton-bridge/README.md

   - [ICS23 Proof merkle format for IBC](https://github.com/cosmos/ibc/tree/main/spec/core/ics-023-vector-commitments)
   - [ICS02 Client Semantics](https://github.com/cosmos/ibc/blob/main/spec/core/ics-002-client-semantics)

+# Credits

+🛠 Built by Oraichain Labs — if you like our tools, please consider delegating to [OWallet validators ⚛️](https://owallet.dev/validators)

 # Disclaimer

 > ⚠ **This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.**